c2997108/lastwasm/doc/lastdb.rst

     letters other than ACGTRY to N.  4 can't be combined with ``-p``, ``-q``, or ``-a``, or lastal_ option ``-M``.

+--circular
+    The sequences given to lastdb are circular.  lastdb handles this by appending a copy of each sequence to itself.
+Then, lastal suppresses redundant alignments, and calculates E-values_ for circular (non-self-appended) sequences.

 -v  Be verbose: write messages about what lastdb is doing.

 -V, --version